wistia/wistia-open-docs/_posts/responsive-design.md

 The CSS rule will affect many elements inside the fluidVideo wrapper--not just a single div.
 Changing their dimensions like this will definitely cause issues.

-### Common Problem: Your framework injects markup around object/embed tags.
+### Common Problem: Your framework injects markup around object/embed/video elements.

 Some frameworks try to automate the "Pure CSS" solution by injecting fluidVideo wrappers (or something similar) around iframe, object, embed, and video